2009 Pacific Coast League season: Affiliation changes

 Before the 2009 season, three PCL teams signed player development contracts (PDC) with different parent clubs.

 The Albuquerque Isotopes signed a two-year PDC with the Los Angeles Dodgers through 2010 on September 18, 2008.
 The Isotopes had previously been affiliated with the Florida Marlins for six seasons in Albuquerque and four seasons when the franchise was the Calgary Cannons.
 This would mark the return of Dodgers prospects to Albuquerque, as Los Angeles was the parent club for the Albuquerque Dukes from 1972-00 when the club moved to Portland and were renamed the Portland Beavers.

 The Las Vegas 51s signed a two-year PDC with the Toronto Blue Jays through 2010 on September 21, 2008.
 The 51s had previously been affiliated with the Los Angeles Dodgers for eight years.
-The relationship between Los Angeles and Las Vegas soured for years because of the lack of sufficient facilities at Cashman Field including the lack of an on site weight room and indoor batting cage.
-Toronto becomes the third affiliate in Las Vegas' 28-year history and Las Vegas is only the second triple-A affiliate in Toronto's 33-year history.
+The relationship between Los Angeles and Las Vegas soured for years because of the lack of sufficient facilities at Cashman Field, including the lack of an on site weight room and indoor batting cage.
+Toronto became the third affiliate in Las Vegas' 28-year history and Las Vegas was only the second triple-A affiliate in Toronto's 33-year history.

 The New Orleans Zephyrs signed a two-year PDC with the Florida Marlins through 2010 on September 21, 2008.
 The Zephyrs had previously been affiliated with the New York Mets for the past two seasons.
-Florida becomes New Orleans' third major league affiliate in five years.
+Florida became New Orleans' third major league affiliate in five years.